English

 WordMeaning

-ArticleA small word (a, an) used before a naming word
+ArticleA small word (a, an, the) used before a naming word

 AUsed before words starting with a consonant sound